LukeShortCloud/rootpages/src/commands/virtualization.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   init, install the first Kubernetes node as a control plane node init --upload-certs, kubeadm will automatically manage copying over certifications for control-plane nodes init --control-plane-endpoint <DOMAIN_OR_IP>:6443, the load balanced address for accessing the control plane API init --pod-network-cidr <CIDR>, create a new Kubernetes cluster with a valid network CIDR to allow pod network add-ons to be installed token create, create a new temporary token that will expire in 24 hours token list, list all active and expired tokens join, setup a Kubernetes worker node
+   init, install the first Kubernetes node as the first and only control plane node init --pod-network-cidr <CIDR>, create a new Kubernetes cluster with a valid network CIDR to allow pod network add-ons to be installed init --control-plane-endpoint <DOMAIN_OR_IP>:6443, setup the first Kubernetes node as the first control plane node and use the load balanced address for accessing the control plane API init --control-plane-nedpoint <DOMAIN_OR_IP>:6443 --upload-certs, kubeadm will automatically manage copying over certifications for control-plane nodes token create, create a new temporary token that will expire in 24 hours token list, list all active and expired tokens join, setup a Kubernetes worker node